-In this study, we assess how phenotypic selection on flowering time in the perennial herb Gentiana pneumonanthe is mediated by the interaction with its specialist predispersal seed predator, the butterfly Maculinea alcon, and how this interaction depends on the community context where it occurs.
-Specifically, we seek to answer two main questions: 1) Is there phenotypic selection on flowering phenology in G. pneumonanthe mediated by the interaction with its seed predator (M. alcon)?

-2) Are M. alcon presence and seed predation intensity related to the community context in terms of abundance of their second host (Myrmica ants)?
+In this study, we examined how phenotypic selection on flowering time in the perennial herb Gentiana pneumonanthe is mediated by the interaction with its specialist predispersal seed predator, the butterfly Maculinea alcon, and how this interaction depends on the community context in terms of the abundance of the second host.
+We addressed two main questions: 1) Is phenotypic selection on flowering phenology in G. pneumonanthe mediated by the interaction with its seed predator (M. alcon)? and 2) Are M. alcon presence and seed predation intensity related to the community context in terms of the abundance of their second host (Myrmica ants)?

 MATERIALS AND METHODS

-Study system and study area
+Study system

 The marsh gentian (Gentiana pneumonanthe L.) is a rare, long-lived perennial herb that may reach 45 cm in height, overwintering as a rosette of short shoots with small leaves (Simmonds, 1946).
 Plants can have one to many shoots and produce deep blue flowers pollinated by bumblebees (although the species is entirely self-compatible).
 It flowers in July and August in SW Sweden.
 Fruits are capsules containing a high number of minute, wind-dispersed seeds.
 The species inhabits open habitats as wet heathlands and grasslands.
 Although it appears in some other places in Europe, it is red-listed as vulnerable in Sweden.
 G. pneumonanthe is the primary host of the Alcon Blue butterfly (Maculinea alcon), a specialist predispersal seed predator which lays its eggs on young gentian buds during its flight period (July and August, Appelqvist et al., 2007).
 The caterpillars consume a large fraction of developing seeds in some populations.
 Fourth-instar caterpillars drop to the ground and are then picked up by their second host: Myrmica ants (probably M. ruginodis in our study area, Appelqvist et al., 2007).
 Caterpillars mimic the surface chemistry of the ant brood (Nash et al., 2008), and this makes ants carry them to their nest, where they spend the rest of their larval period as parasites (Mouquet et al., 2005).
-Contrary to the majority of Maculinea species, which prey on ant brood, M. alcon is a “cuckoo” species (Als et al., 2004), whose larvae are fed primarily on regurgitations from ant workers, trophic eggs and prey items.This study was carried out in 20 populations of G. pneumonanthe located in the county of Västra Götaland in SW Sweden (see Appendix S1 for details).
+Contrary to the majority of Maculinea species, which prey on ant brood, M. alcon is a “cuckoo” species (Als et al., 2004), whose larvae are fed primarily on regurgitations from ant workers, trophic eggs and prey items.

+Data collection

+This study was carried out in 20 populations of G. pneumonanthe located in the county of Västra Götaland in SW Sweden (see Appendix S1 for details).
 The populations are mainly located in moist heathlands and often surrounded by forests, roads or urbanized areas.
-M. alcon was present in 11 of the study populations and absent from 9
+M. alcon was present in 11 of the study populations and absent from 9.

-Data collection